kidsbits/KD2124-kidsbits-Desktop-Tutorial-V2.0/docs/KidsBlockDesktop/KidsBlockDesktopTutorial.md

 PWM controls analog output via digital means, which are able to adjust the duty cycle of the wave (a signal circularly shifting between high level and low level).

-For Arduino, digital ports of voltage output are LOW and HIGH, which respectively correspond to 0V and 5V.
-Generally, we define LOW as 0 and HIGH as 1.
-Arduino will output 500 signals of 0 or 1 within 1s.
+digital ports of voltage output are LOW and HIGH, which respectively correspond to 0V and 5V.
+Generally, we define LOW as 0 and HIGH as 1. will output 500 signals of 0 or 1 within 1s.
 If they are 500 “1”s, 5V will be output.
 Oppositely, if they are all 0s, the output will be 0V.
 Or if they are 010101010101…, the average output will be 2.5V.
 In other words, output ratio of 0 and 1 affects the voltage value.

 Honestly, it differs from real continuous output, yet the more 0 and 1 signals are output per unit time, the more accurate the control will be.